Home/Blog/Ontario Take-Home Pay 2026: Exactly How Much Tax You Pay on Every Salary

 The Marginal Rate Gap: Why Your Raise Feels Small

-This is also why an RRSP contribution is so powerful at mid-range Ontario incomes: every dollar contributed at a 43.41% marginal rate saves you 43 cents in tax today.
-A $10,000 RRSP contribution from someone earning $75,000 delivers a $4,341 refund - instantly - before any investment growth.
+This is also why an RRSP contribution is powerful at mid-range Ontario incomes: every dollar contributed at a 29.65% marginal income-tax rate saves you nearly 30 cents today.
+A $10,000 RRSP contribution from someone earning $75,000 delivers approximately a $3,115 refund (including a Health Premium band reduction).

 RRSP vs No RRSP: How a $10,000 Contribution Changes Your Net Pay